BowenBZ/Stereo_SLAM/README.md

 ### Backend

-Backend is a BA for active poses and mappoints.
-This repo only keeps maximum 7 poses (7 keyframes) for optimization.
-It runs in a spereate process to the front end.
-Once it is triggered by the front end.
-It starts the BA optimization.
+Backend is a Bundle Adjustment for active poses and mappoints.
+This repo only keeps maximum 7 poses (7 keyframes) and corresponding mappoints for optimization, so it is a local backend.
+It runs in a spereate process to the front end and listen to trigger from front end.
+Once it is triggered, it reads active keyframes (poses) and mappoints from the maps and build the optimization problem with G2O library.
+The structure of graph optimization is as follows.

+* Poses Vertex
+   * Uses VO's data as initial value
+* Mappoint Vertex
+   * Uses maps data as initial value
+* Edges
+   * Binaray edge, conntecting to a pose vertex and a mappoint vertex
+   * The pixel coordiante of key-point as the measurement